email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 .

-Besides its traditional short film competition, Docschool, the festival introduced this year a new short film competition, DocShort, French directing duo Fleury Fontaine, consisting of Galdric Fleury and Antoine Fontaine, won the only award of this competition with Sixty-Seven Milliseconds.
+Besides its traditional competition focused on movies produced by film schools, DocSchool, this year the festival introduced a new shorts competition, DocShort.
+French directorial duo Fleury Fontaine, consisting of Galdric Fleury and Antoine Fontaine, won the only award in this competition with Sixty-Seven Milliseconds.

 New Voices Competition